bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/07_1_P2SH_Algebra_Puzzle.md

 You will notice that it is the concatenation of the corresponding hex value of the specified opcodes, `OP_2`, `OP_3` and the redeem script `OP_ADD OP_5 OP_EQUAL`.

-Be aware that the hex script is the serialized version, which precede the redeem script by its byte length.
+Be aware that the hex script is the serialized version, which includes a <PUSHBYTES_3> before the redeem script.
-In order to decode the script we need to remove this byte length.
+In order to decode the script we need to remove this pushbyte.
 ```
 $ decodescript 5253935587
 ```